Amer-Zakaria/e-commerce-api/README.md

 ## API Reference

+Note: the first request may take more time (the first request will bring the API alive again)

 You could follow the interactive Swagger API reference: https://e-commerce-api.glitch.me/docs

 -- or --

-Note: the first request may take more time (the first request will bring the API alive again)
+Follow the API reference in here:

 You could be in one of these three states:
 | Badget | Note |